 Inflation Calculator with U.S. CPI Data

-Calculates the equivalent value of the U.S. dollar in any year from 1914 to 2023.
-Calculations are based on the average annual CPI data in the U.S. from 1914 to 2022.
+Calculates the equivalent value of the U.S. dollar in any month from 1913 to 2023.
+Calculations are based on the average Consumer Price Index (CPI) data for all urban consumers in the U.S..

 Forward Flat Rate Inflation Calculator